 In 2005 I was was awarded the Practice of the Profession Award (Parke O. Davidson Award) by the B.C.
 Psychological Association for my work in child neuropsychology.

-I am a member of the Association for Contextual and Behavioral Sciences, the British Columbia Psychological Association and the International Neuropsychological Society.
+I am a member of the Association for Contextual and Behavioral Sciences, the British Columbia Psychological Association and the American Psychological Association.
 I am a registered psychologist with the College of Psychologists of British Columbia ( Registration No. 862)